-On 14 March 2016, the Company entered into a master sales agreement (the "Master Sales Agreement") with Tianjin Pharmaceutical in relation to the sales of various chemical drug products and pharmaceutical printing and packaging products by the Group to the Tianjin Pharmaceutical and its subsidiaries (the "Tianjin Pharmaceutical Group") for a term commencing from 1 May 2016 and up to 31 December 2018.
+On 14 March 2016, the Company entered into a master sales agreement (the "Master Sales Agreement") with Tianjin Pharmaceutical Group Co., Ltd. (天津市醫藥集團有限公司) ("Tianjin Pharmaceutical") in relation to the sales of various chemical drug products and pharmaceutical printing and packaging products by the Group to the Tianjin Pharmaceutical and its subsidiaries (the "Tianjin Pharmaceutical Group") for a term commencing from 1 May 2016 and up to 31 December 2018.
 On 6 December 2018, the Master Sales Agreement is renewed from 1 January 2019 up to 31 December 2021.
+On 17 November 2021, the Master Sales Agreement is further renewed from 1 January 2022 up to 31 December 2024.
 As Tianjin Pharmaceutical is an associate of an intermediate controlling shareholder of the Company and hence a connected person of the Company under the Listing Rules, therefore the entering into of the Master Sales Agreement and the transactions contemplated thereunder constituted continuing connected transactions of the Company under the Listing Rules.

-For the year ended 31 December 2021, the total sales amount by the Group to the Tianjin Pharmaceutical Group under the Master Sales Agreement was RMB58,916,000 (equivalent to HK\$70,984,000) (2020: RMB62,946,000 (equivalent to HK\$70,805,000)).
+For the year ended 31 December 2022, the total sales amount by the Group to the Tianjin Pharmaceutical Group under the Master Sales Agreement was RMB57,410,000 (equivalent to HK\$66,834,000) (2021: RMB58,916,000 (equivalent to HK\$70,984,000)).